This delicious and classic Stuffed Manicotti, is the perfect “company’s coming” supper. Learn my trick for easily filling the noodles.

 - Preheat your oven to 350 degrees.

-- Pick up your bag of filling, and with a pair of kitchen shears, cut off about 3/4 inch of the tip.
+- Pick up your bag of filling and, with a pair of kitchen shears, cut off about 3/4 inch of the tip.
 You want to make sure that the hole is slightly smaller than the opening of the manicotti noodle.
 It is best to start small and make it bigger if need be.

 - Pick up a noodle, stick the open tip of the bag into the end of the noodle and squeeze the filling in.
 You can work from both ends of the noodle if you need to.
 Repeat until you have filled all of the noodles.
 Place them in an oiled 9×13 baking dish as you go.